-It is cheaper to drive a mile on electricity than it is to drive a mile on gasoline and electricity prices are much less volatile than gas prices.
-Though your electricity costs will go up if you’re charging your EV at home, your gas costs will go down by more.
-We've done some math to demonstrate cost savings and found that, by switching from the average new gas-powered car to the average new all-electric vehicle, the average Massachusetts or Rhode Island driver will save:
+It is cheaper to drive a mile on electricity than it is to drive a mile on gasoline.
+Though your electricity costs will go up if you’re charging your electric vehicle (EV) at home, your gas costs will decrease more.
+We've done some math to demonstrate cost savings and found that the average New England driver saves 4.3 to 7 cents per mile by choosing to buy an all-electric car instead of a gas-powered car.
+That translates to $512 to $833 in savings per year.
+But the more you drive, the more you’ll save.

 Vehicle Cost Calculator